anuragJoshi05/NewsFlash/README.md

 # NewsFlash

-NewsFlash is a sleek and user-friendly news application built using Flutter.
-It is designed to provide an enhanced and seamless news reading experience.
+NewsFlash is a modern and user-centric news application developed using Flutter.
+It is crafted to deliver an enhanced, seamless, and engaging news reading experience.

 ## Features